Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things

 Therefore, each link-prober has a TM to represent the traffic pattern during the detection period of $DT$.
 The value of $DT$ depends on how much time spent by the adversary to construct the linkmap, which varies from an adversary to another.
-Generally speaking, link distribution dynamically changes due to load-balancing, so the adversary will launch LFA immediately after linkmap construction.
 We set $DT$ to be 5 days since adversaries usually take less than 5 days to obtain the linkmap.
-Note that $DT$ cannot be too large or too small.
-If $DT$ is too small, we cannot discover the traceroute behaviors of all bots manipulated by the adversary since it gradually uses bots to obtain the linkmap.
-While if $DT$ is too large, too much efforts are wasted for monitoring the large traffic in the network.

 The FM feature collects flow information on each bait link of all IoT devices in each time interval in the flooding period.
 The TM feature represents the traceroute behaviors on each bait link of all link-probers in the link information gathering period.